Leer en Español

 Is pastry cream the same as custard?

-Pastry cream is a type of custard, while a custard is simply a liquid (often milk) thickened with eggs.
+Pastry cream is a type of custard, while custard is simply a liquid (often milk) thickened with eggs.

 What is pastry cream used for?